arlogy/devnotes/data/csv_parsing_for_the_developer.md

 #### All data

-Please note that the execution time in parentheses below (both for raw and quoted data) is expressed in ms, taken from a single benchmarking session and can change significantly between runs, especially for different hardware configurations; but the ranking should be fairly stable.
+Please note that the execution time in parentheses (both for raw and quoted data below) is expressed in ms, taken from a single benchmarking session and can change significantly between runs, especially for different hardware configurations; but the ranking should be fairly stable.

 #### Raw data

 `raw_c_l` refers to a CSV file not containing double quotes, having `c` columns and `l` lines.
-If you prefer, you can focus only on the largest tested file (the last one reported below).
+If you prefer, you can focus only on the largest tested file (the last one reported below) and read the following summary paragraph.

 - `raw_10_10000`: 1.
 String.split (14.75) / 1. papaparse (24.2) / 1. jsu-smart-on (37.85) / 1. dekkai (42.85) / 1. csv-parser (70.1) / 1. csv-parse (77.7) / 1. jsu-smart-off (144.6) / 1. fast-csv (148.25)
 - `raw_10_10000`: 1.
 String.split (115.1) / 1. papaparse (139.5) / 1. jsu-smart-on (279.6) / 1. dekkai (291) / 2. csv-parser (583) / 2. csv-parse (657.5) / 3. fast-csv (1195.1) / 3. jsu-smart-off (1329.4)